 - > There are on average 220 claims per quarter transitioning out of the not at-fault threshold injury claim type into other claim types - Approximately a third of the claims transitioning into not at-fault threshold claims each quarter are due to new claims reported within the quarter.
-This was lower during 2020Q2, 2021Q3 and 2021Q4 reporting quarters due to COVID-19 lockdowns - The majority of the remaining claims transitioning into not at-fault threshold injury come from not at-fault unknown severity claims, due to the threshold injury assessment not being completed until 3 months after the claim is reported - However, for reporting quarter 2021Q4, the transitions from 'unknown' are significantly lower than experienced in previous accident quarters.
-This has increased between reporting quarters 2022Q1 to 2023Q1, suggesting a return towards pre-COVID-19 levels - Compared to the previous reporting quarter 2022Q4, reporting quarter 2023Q1 has a slightly lower number of claims transitioning in, and a similar level of new claims reported and claims transitioning out of the at-fault model.
+This was lower during 202002, 202103 and 202104 reporting quarters due to COVID-19 lockdowns - The majority of the remaining claims transitioning into not at-fault threshold injury come from not at-fault unknown severity claims, due to the threshold injury assessment not being completed until 3 months after the claim is reported - However, for reporting quarter 2021Q4, the transitions from 'unknown' are significantly lower than experienced in previous accident quarters.
+This has increased between reporting quarters 2022Q1 to 2023Q1, suggesting a return towards pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q2 has a higher level of new claims reported and claims transitioning in and out of the not at-fault threshold model.